Even though we’d been there quite often, some secrets of Golconda Fort stayed hidden from us on our previous visits.

 (Aside: In case it’s not obvious, this post is about Golconda Fort, India.
 Not one of the other Golcondas in Illinois or Nevada, or even the one in Trinidad and Tobago.
 I’m not joking.)

 Golconda Fort: A witness to over 600 years of history

 They say the Bala Hisar hill had earthen fortifications on it as far back as 2,000 years ago.
 But only once the rulers of nearby Warangal surrendered the fort to the Bahmani kings in the 1300s did Golconda Fort get defences built of stone and mortar.
 200 years later, the governor of Golconda—Sultan Quli Qutb-ul-mulk—declared himself independent, and his dynasty continued building and improving Golconda Fort.
 Today, the fort’s outer wall is around 11 kilometres long, and the inside is still densely populated.

 This is one of the most important places in Hyderabad (if not the most important) as far as history is concerned.

 Also read: The outer ramparts of Golconda Fort

-A sunny day at Bala Hisar, Golconda Fort’s inner citadel
+A sunny day discovering (and re-discovering) secrets of Golconda Fort’s inner citadel

 I hadn’t been to Bala Hisar in years, and when some relatives visited from out of town, it was the perfect opportunity to see it again.
 I thought there wouldn’t be anything new for me to see, but I was surprised to discover a few things I hadn’t seen before.
 And, after all this time, I saw even the familiar sights in a new light.